Wolf's Head Society: Symbols

-Previous Tomb
+Tomb

+Old Hall

-The "Old Hall" was erected within months of the founding.
-The older Academical Department societies met originally for decades in rented quarters near campus.
+The original tomb, or Old Hall, was erected within months of the founding.
+The older academic department societies met originally for decades in rented quarters near campus.
 Skull and Bones opened its tomb in 1856, more than two decades after its founding.
 Scroll and Key did likewise; it opened its tomb in 1869 more than two decades after the society's founding.

-The former or "Old Hall", located at 77 Prospect Street, across the street from the Grove Street Cemetery, was a Richardsonian Romanesque building commissioned for the Phelps Trust Association and designed by the architectural firm McKim, Mead and White.
+The former domicile is located at 77 Prospect Street, across the street from the Grove Street Cemetery, was a Richardsonian Romanesque building commissioned for the Phelps Trust Association and designed by the architectural firm McKim, Mead and White.
 It was completed in 1884.
 It was purchased by the university in 1924, rented to Chi Psi fraternity (1924–29), Book and Bond (defunct society) (1934–35), and Vernon Hall (now Myth and Sword) (1944–54).
 It currently houses the Yale Institution for Social and Policy Studies.

-A building with narrow windows, the "Old Hall" was noted as "the most modern and handsomest" of the society domiciles by The New York Times in 1903.
+A building with narrow windows, the domicile was noted as "the most modern and handsomest" of same purpose structures by The New York Times in 1903.
 The building was erected in 1884 soon after the founding members secured financing.

+New Hall

-Bertram Goodhue, architect, designed the "New Hall", ca. 1924; it was built posthumously.
+Bertram Goodhue, architect, designed the New Hall, c.
+1924; it was built posthumously.
 Goodhue was a protege of James Renwick Jr., architect of the first St. Anthony Hall chapter house in New York City.

-The building has stone wall and wrought iron fencing, and is central to the largest secret society compound on campus.
+The tomb has stone walls and wrought iron fencing and is central to the largest secret society compound on campus.
 The compound commands the most prominent location on campus beyond Harkness Tower, the very icon of Yale, and the Memorial Quadrangle.

-Current Tomb

-The "New Hall" opened in the mid-1920s and sits fronted by York Street surrounded by the Yale Daily News Briton Hadden Memorial building, and the Yale Drama School and theatre, both gifts to Yale from Edward Harkness.
-It is near the former homes of the Fence Club (or Psi Upsilon, 224 York Street), DKE (232 York Street) and Zeta Psi (212 York Street).
+The domicile opened in the mid-1920s and sits fronted by York Street surrounded by the Yale Daily News Briton Hadden Memorial building, and the David Geffen School of Drama at Yale University.
+The original School of Drama and Theatre as well as the Briton Hadden Memorial Building, were gifts to Yale from Edward Harkness.

 Membership

 The society has been reputed to tap the gregarious "prep school type".
 Past members were associated intimately with the: coeducation of Yale College, establishment of the Yale residential college system and the Harvard house system, founding of the Elizabethan Club, and founding of the Yale Political Union.

-This was Yale's last all-male society; it has tapped women since the spring of 1992.
+This was Yale's last all-male society.
+Women have been tapped since the spring of 1992.

 Edward John Phelps, Envoy to the Court of St. James's, accepted the offer in 1885 to be namesake to the Wolf's Head alumni association.
 The Phelps Association, as of January 2016, holds in trust nearly seven million dollars, second among Yale societies or clubs.

 Yale societies contrast sharply with Harvard finals clubs on membership criteria.
 Contributions to undergraduate life has been historically among the criteria for membership in Yale societies.
 Finals clubs overlook that quality among prospective members.